This post is sponsored by Visit Billings.

 Big Dipper Ice Cream

-After a short break at the Northern to digest our food, we went back out to our favorite Montana ice cream shop — the Big Dipper.
-I don’t know how we fit it in to our full bellies, but we did.
+After a short break at the Northern to digest our food, we went to our favorite Montana ice cream shop — the Big Dipper.
+I don’t know how we fit it into our full bellies, but we did.
 We can’t pass up homemade flavors like Mexican chocolate or cardamon.
-We sat outside after ordering and they also offer contact-free pick up.

 Big Dipper Ice Cream, 100 N Broadway